Maastricht Art & Icons Walk with TEFAF

 MECC Maastricht

 The Maastricht Treaty (1992) laid the foundations for the creation of the European Union.
-Signed on 7 February 1992 at the Gouvernement on the Maas, the treaty was a milestone in European cooperation.
+Signed on 7 February 1992 at the Provincial Government of Limburg, the treaty was a milestone in European cooperation.
 The building houses a replica of the treaty, while the original is kept in Italy.
 This important historical document, together with the Treaties of Rome, forms the foundations of the EU as we know it today.

 -

 The Provinciehuis of Limburg is an architecturally very interesting building with a rich art collection.
-More info on Gouvernement aan de Maas - Provinciehuis
+More info on Provincial Government of Limburg - Provinciehuis

 Stars of Europe